- Price for Uyuni Salt Flat (3 days): US$ 195 per person.

 During the months from January to April, it takes place the weather phenomenon known as the Altiplanic winter, rain season in the central Andes.
 Due to this, is is possible that the described itinerary is modified as follows:

-- The second night it is not in a hostel in San Juan del Rosario, but in a hostel in Uyuni.
+- The second night is in a hostel in Uyuni.

 Force majeure changes